Curtis Act of 1898: History

-Officially titled the "Act for the Protection of the People of Indian Territory", the Act is named for former Vice President Charles Curtis, Republican congressman from Kansas and its author.
+Officially titled "An Act for the Protection of the People of Indian Territory, and other purposes," the Act is named for former Vice President Charles Curtis, a Republican congressman from Kansas and its author.
 He was of mixed Native American and European descent: on his mother's side Kansa, Osage, Potawatomi, and French; and on his father's side three ethnic lines of British Isles ancestry.
 Curtis was raised in part on the Kaw Reservation of his maternal grandparents, but also lived with his paternal grandparents and attended Topeka High School.
 He read law, became an attorney, and later was elected to the United States House of Representatives and Senate.
 He served as Vice-President under Herbert Hoover.

 In the usual fashion, by the time the bill HR 8581 had gone through five revisions in committees in both the House of Representatives and the Senate, there was little left of Curtis' original draft.
 In his hand-written autobiography, Curtis noted having been unhappy with the final version of the Curtis Act.
 He believed that the Five Civilized Tribes needed to make changes.
 He thought that the way ahead for Native Americans was through education and use of both their and the majority cultures, but he also had hoped to give more support to Native American transitions.

 Major provisions

 Abolition of tribal governments

 The Curtis Act called for the abolition of tribal governments on March 6, 1906.
 In 1924, it declared all Indians to be citizens of the United States. <ref name="Adams, David W. Education For Extinction.
 Retrieved Dec 13, 2021.
 It was intended to establish individual land holdings in the European-American model, for subsistence farming by families.
 The act also provided for the establishment of public schools.
-Due to the nature of the lands in Indian Territory and dry climate, the 160-acre allotments were often too small to permit profitable farming, and many Indian families had to give up and lost their lands in future years.
+Due to the nature of the lands in Indian Territory and the dry climate, the 160-acre allotments were often too small to permit profitable farming, and many Indian families had to give up and lost their lands in future years.